 121 - How to Sew for Babies

-ike some of these are essentially the same: Curtains, Draperies, Valences, CafĂ© Curtains.
+Really it seems like some of these are essentially the same: Curtains, Draperies, Valences, Café Curtains.
 But some are super fun like the Aprons, Creating Charm When Sewing for Girls, and especially Things for Little Girls to Make.

 I will be trying some of the projects and techniques and I will let you know what I think.